brianloveswords/tastyStorage/README.md

 Delicious localStorage for your webapps

 ## So what's the deal?
-<pre>localStorage</pre> and <pre>sessionStorage</pre> are pretty fly.
-It'd be
-superfly if we could use them without having to worry about IE and other non-compatible browsers exploding.
+`localStorage` and `sessionStorage` are pretty fly.
+It'd be superfly if we could use them without having to worry about IE and other non-compatible browsers exploding.

 ## That would be rad.
 That's what I thought.
-I've also included some added bonuses that hopefully make it more than just another <pre>localStorage</pre> wrapper.
+I've also included some added bonuses that hopefully make it more than just another `localStorage` wrapper.

-The <pre>Storage</pre> interfaces are designed to be key/value storage, and it normally doesn't allow you to store complex values.
+The native `Storage` interfaces are designed to be key/value storage, and it normally doesn't allow you to store complex values.
 So try to do something like this:

     localStorage.setItem('test', {complex: [1,2,3,'a']})

 and you're gonna get back this:

     localStorage.getItem('test') // "[object Object]"

-Which is no fun at all. <pre>tastyStorage</pre> will automatically serialize and de-serialize your objects as you store and retrieve them.
+Which is no fun at all. `tastyStorage` will automatically serialize and de-serialize your objects as you store and retrieve them.

 ## Great!
 Hey, why's it called tastyStorage?
-Well I had to make it work with IE (and older versions of Safari/FF) and what better way than cookies? tastyStorage will set up a common interface so you don't have to care about whether it's using <pre>localStorage</pre> or
-<pre>document.cookies</pre> in the background.
+Well I had to make it work with IE (and older versions of Safari/FF) and what better way than cookies? tastyStorage will set up a common interface so you don't have to care about whether it's using `localStorage` or `document.cookies` in the background.

 # Usage
 ## Basic

-Include the <pre>tastystorage.min.js</pre> from the <pre>build</pre>
+Include the `tastystorage.min.js` from the `build` directory.
-directory.
 Note that this comes with a JSON fallback for browsers that don't support native JSON.
 If you don't want to include this, see the Advanced section.

-When you include the js file, you get one global object -
-<pre>tastyStorage</pre>.
-By default it will try to use <pre>localStorage</pre>
-and fallback to <pre>document.cookies</pre> if the browser doesn't support native DOM Storage.
+When you include the js file, you get one global object - `tastyStorage`.
+By default it will try to use `localStorage` and fallback to `document.cookies` if the browser doesn't support native DOM Storage.

 # License